philcockfield/create-tmpl/README.md

 <p>&nbsp;</p>

 ### Execution
-We now have a configured template that will transform text files and save to disk when executed.
+We now have a configured template that will transform text files and save them to disk when executed.
 Let's execute it:

 ```typescript
 await template.execute()